 Why do I get a "cannot display page" or "timed out due to inactivity" error in Campus Connection?

-If you get an error message, read the instructions on the page just before the list of state institutions at log in.
-Your browser needs to be set to accept cookies.
-Follow the instructions on the web page and it should correct the issue.
+If you get an error message, your browser needs to be set to accept cookies.
+Follow the instructions here and it should correct the issue.

 Where can I live next year?

-Residence Halls - Living Learning Center East, Living Learning Center West, Niskanen Hall, or Pavek Hall (floors 4-9)
+Residence Halls - Mathew Living Learning Center East, Mathew Living Learning Center West or Niskanen Hall.

-Am I eligible for LLC East or West?
+Am I eligible for MLLC East or West?

-Yes, as long as you will be at least 20 years old by August 23, 2014 (the first day of the fall semester) OR have completed two semesters of college-level course work after high school graduation.
+Yes, as long as you will be at least 20 years old by the first day of the fall semester OR have completed two semesters of college-level course work after high school graduation.

 Is the Residence Hall license agreement for fall semester only?

-The license agreement is made for the academic year (August 23, 2014 to May 15, 2015), unless leaving campus for an internship, co-op, study abroad program, or graduation.
+The license agreement is made for the full academic year, unless leaving campus for an internship, co-op, study abroad program, or graduation.